 - Rust- and corrosion-resistant frame

-The popular Garage-in-a-Box is large enough to fit an SUV or truck, which means your kayak or canoe will fit without a problem.
+The popular Garage-in-a-Box is large enough to fit an SUV or truck, which means your kayak boat or canoe boat will fit without a problem.
 Portable and easy to assemble, the all-steel frame will keep your belongings safe from wind, rain, and harsh sun.
 This product also includes:

 - Triple-layer ripstop polyethylene cover UV treated inside and out